A Clinical Psychology Service for young people living with illness, physical health problems and visible differences

 Kazak (1997)

-Being a young person can be fun, exciting and full of opportunity.
+Being young can be fun, exciting and full of opportunities.
 It can also be a time of dilemmas and stress.
 Add in having to manage an illness and life can easily tip into feeling difficult, overwhelming and uncertain.
 It can feel hard to know how to thrive at this stage of life, whilst also doing all the things that the illness demands.
-This can also be a tricky time for parents, siblings and carers to navigate, and figuring out how to live well in the face of all of this.
+This can also be a tricky time for parents, siblings and carers to navigate.

 This is where we come in.
 Anna and Jemma have 40 years of collective experience of working with young people and their families, who are living with illness and/or visible differences.
 We ultimately believe that all young people are amazing.
 Sometimes it’s not about how talented you are or how hard you try.
 Life can get stuck because the demands are just too great.